luipir/ExportNotExportablePrivateKey/README.rst

 by Jason Geffner <jason.geffner@ngssecure.com> that can be found in the doc folder

-The repo contain a Visual Stodio 2010 buildable project.
+The repo contain a Visual Studio 2010 buildable project.
 The repo contains a Debug and Release build versions.
 Executable are in:

 DEBUG:   https://github.com/luipir/ExportNotExportablePrivateKey/blob/master/exportrsa/Debug/exportrsa.exe
 RELEASE: https://github.com/luipir/ExportNotExportablePrivateKey/blob/master/exportrsa/Release/exportrsa.exe